Estate Planning in Reading & Henley

 We can assist you with drafting a valid Will that accurately reflects your wishes, can advise on executors, beneficiaries and help you manage and pass on your wealth in the most tax efficient manner.
-A full estate planning exercise can be carried to enable clients to plan effectively for now and for the future using legitimate tax avoidance strategies to pass on wealth and mitigate the effects of tax.
+A full estate planning exercise can be carried to enable clients to plan effectively for now and for the future using legitimate tax mitigation strategies to pass on wealth and minimise or eliminate the effects of tax.
 Where appropriate we can also work with existing or other financial advisors and accountants to ensure that everything is ‘joined up’ and clients have the best and most efficient estate plan possible.

 Updating your Will

 If you already have a Will in place, it is recommended that it ought to be viewed every 3-5 years to check that your and your family’s personal circumstances have not changed and that it is up to date and still valid.
-If you do wish to amend your Will, a codicil (a legal document which makes an alteration to an existing Will) is often all that is needed but that has to be signed and witnessed and drafted in the right way to be valid and our team can advise on this.
+If you do wish to amend your Will, a codicil (a legal document which makes an alteration to an existing Will) is often all that is needed but that has to be drafted, signed and witnessed in the right way to be valid and our team can advise on this.

 How we can help